 When Around the World in 12 dishes landed in Japan, LBG was working on her Indian Peacock.
 I gathered a few images in my ‘likes’ on Pinterest, and we had great fun looking through them a few days later.
 She, unsurprisingly, was taken with anything that related to Hello Kitty, but was most struck by the Japanese ladies in kimonos.

-I thought that we could use pegs to make our Japanese ladies, and was delighted to find a fabulous tutorial on Japanese dollies which gave me a very clear idea of how I could adapt the paper craft to a fabric one.
+I thought that we could use pegs and make Japanese Peg Dolls, so was delighted to find a fabulous tutorial on Japanese dollies which gave me a very clear idea of how I could adapt the paper craft to a fabric one.
 Shortly after, I picked up a silky chemise in a charity shop and gathered bits and pieces that would help The Girls craft.
 These included:

 coloured duct tape